Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

 We use Eq. \ref{eq:Edot_X from M_x} and our values of $\langle\dot{M}_s\rangle$ to estimate the luminosity associated with accretion onto the star, $\langle\dot{E}_{\rm s}\rangle$.
-Tab. \ref{tab:matter fluxes} shows the values of luminosity under the assumption that all matter falling onto the white dwarf is converted to radiation, that is, the efficiency of conversion $\eta=1$.
-In this case, the luminosity $\langle\dot{E}_s\rangle$ is more than 10 times larger than the accretion luminosity deduced from the observations: $\dot E_{\rm acc}\lesssim 10^{32}$ erg/s.
+Tab. \ref{tab:matter-fluxes} shows the values of luminosity.
+The luminosity $\langle\dot{E}_s\rangle$ is more than 10 times larger than the accretion luminosity deduced from the observations: $\dot E_{\rm acc}\lesssim 10^{32}$ erg/s.
+The last column of Tab. \ref{tab:matter-fluxes} shows the ratio between the accretion luminosity obtained in our models and the observed luminosity of $\dot{E}_s\approx 10^{32} \rm{ergs/s}$.
+One can see that the accretion luminosity obtained in our models is $6-14$ times higher than the observed one.